 The collections are non-circulating and maintained in closed stacks.
 Security measures include limited access by staff and an electronic security system throughout the department.
-Exhibits from materials in ABW Special Collections are created by the department and are rotated several times a year.
+Exhibits from materials in Special Collections are created by the department and are rotated several times a year.

 Acquisitions that do not fall into existing collecting areas sometimes are made in anticipation of new emphases.
 In addition to scholarly research value, library faculty may also take into account some items' exhibit and/or outreach potential.

 Special Collections accepts from other departments of the Ingram Library transfers of materials that require special protection and care.
 Criteria considered in such transfers include fragility, age, associative value, and market value.
-These materials are accepted regardless of whether the subject area(s) represented are ones targeted by the ABW Special Collections as collecting emphases.
+These materials are accepted regardless of whether the subject area(s) represented are ones targeted by Special Collections as collecting emphases.

 The collections support a wide range of researchers, including undergraduates, graduates, faculty, and other scholars whose work relies on primary resource materials, rare printed material, and manuscripts.